We love Google Data Studio here at Bind Media, it truly is one of the most versatile data visualisation tools at a marketers disposal.

 So for the last time – utilise the drill downs!
 The first chart can offer some great detail on your competitive share of the market over time – even going down as far as hour of day.

 How are your ad schedule bid adjustments impacting your competitive edge?
 Are your competitors beating you on certain days of the week or certain times of the day?
 Herein lie your answers my friend.

 Whether you’re a Data Studio aficionado or are just starting your visualisation journey, we hope this provided you with some useful Data Studio tips.

 If so, please do share it with your network.
-Getting the word out helps us continue to make free resources like this!
+Getting the word out helps us continue to make more resources like this!

-If you have any general Data Studio questions or suggestions for the dashboard, leave us a message below – we respond to comments quickly.
+If you have any general Data Studio questions or suggestions for the dashboard, reach out to our team and we’ll get back to you!